Deconfounding age effects with fair representation learning when assessing dementia: Measuring disentanglement

-We propose an extension of the metric used by \citeauthor{madras2018learning} (\citeyear{madras2018learning}) to continuous sensitive attributes, suitable for evaluating an arbitrary two-class classifier.
+We propose an extension of the ``equalized odds'' ($eo$ for short) metric used by \cite{madras2018learning} to continuous sensitive attributes, suitable for evaluating an arbitrary two-class classifier.

 First, groups of age along a scale are divided so that each group has multiple participants with both positive and negative diagnoses, respectively.
 Let $a$ be the age group each participant is in.

-Then, we aim for the expected false positive (FP) rates of the classifier to be as constant as possible across age groups.
+Then, we want the expected false positive (FP) rates of the classifier be as constant as possible across age groups.
 This applies likewise to the false negative (FN) rates.
-To measure their variability, we use their sum of differences against the mean.
+We measure their variability with: